 WomensNet gives a monthly $10,000 reward to a women-owned business.
 At the end of every year, all selected women can get an additional $25,000.
 You can apply for an amber grant for women online.

 c) Dream Big Awards

 The U.S. Chamber of Commerce sponsors this $25,000 grant that honors the achievements of small businesses and highlights their contributions to America's economic growth.
 You need the following requirements to qualify for the Dream Big Woman-Owned Business Achievement Award:

 For-profit small business operating for at least one year primarily within the United States.

 Be at least 51% owned or controlled by one or more women who are U.S. residents.

 The Black Founder Startup Grant program from the SoGal Foundation and other sponsors provides grants from $5,000 to up to $10,000 to Black and multiracial women and nonbinary entrepreneurs.

 Finding business loans for women with bad credit can be difficult, but it is not impossible.
-If all these options for women-owned businesses don't fulfill your expectations, you can opt for alternative funding sources and online funders.
+Suppose all these options for women-owned businesses need to fulfill your expectations.
+In that case, you can opt for alternative funding sources and online funders.
 One Park Financial has supported dozens of women-owned businesses to prosper, create new jobs, and generate economic growth in their local communities.